ayurmawagle/Healthcare-Data-Management-Analytics/README.md

-# Healthcare Data Processing and Analytics Using Python and SQL
+# Healthcare Data Management Analytics Using Python and SQL

 ## Objective

 This project demonstrates the end-to-end process of transforming raw healthcare data into a clean, normalized SQL database structure suitable for analysis.
 It involves preprocessing using Python, designing a normalized relational database schema, and importing the structured data into Microsoft SQL Server.
-The project is intended for portfolio demonstration and simulates a typical data engineering or data analyst workflow.

 ## Repository Contents